umbraco/UmbracoDocs/umbraco-cms/tutorials/creating-an-xml-site-map.md

 The helper needs to only return pages that do not have the HideFromXmlSitemap checked.

-1. Update the `RenderSiteMapUrlEntriesForChildren` helper like shown below:
+1. Update the `RenderSiteMapUrlEntriesForChildren` helper as shown below:

     ```csharp
     void RenderSiteMapUrlEntriesForChildren(IPublishedContent parentPage)